pmu-tech/stub-server/README.md

 For each route, decide what will happen: a json stub, a piece of JS or use a real server

 - Use it with [webpack-dev-server](https://github.com/webpack/webpack-dev-server)
-- Support stubs written in JSON, JS, TypeScript, HTML...
+- Support stubs written in JSON, JS, TypeScript, HTML, jpg...
 - Can redirect requests to another host thx to [express-http-proxy](https://github.com/villadora/express-http-proxy)
 - No need to restart the stub server if you have modified a stub
 - The HTTP status code returned is determined from the stub filename: \*200_OK\*.json, \*500_InternalServerError\*.html...